 Members of the MDEA jury are selected each year by a panel of editors from Informa Markets.
 Such independence and impartiality is a leading reason for the industry wide acceptance and success that the MDEA program has enjoyed.
 MDEA jurors—past and present—have set a high standard for judging excellence and fair competition.

-Lance Black, MD
+Lance M. Black, MD, MBID

-As medical device innovation lead, Lance Black focuses on the resident companies of TMCx by supporting their efforts in developing innovative healthcare technologies.
+As associate director, Lance Black focuses on the resident companies of TMCx by supporting their efforts in developing innovative healthcare technologies.
 He served in the U.S. Air Force, where he completed a residency in family medicine with additional training in aerospace medicine.
 He deployed twice during his service, first as chief of the medical staff at Manas Transit Base in Kyrgyzstan, and then as a squadron flight surgeon in Okinawa, Japan.
 During his time in Manas, Black helped to create a mobile modular medical facility aimed at uplifting the surrounding defunct healthcare system.
 In Japan, he responded to in-flight emergencies and orchestrated protocols ensuring the safety of F-22 pilots and their crew.
 Black’s work with wounded warrior amputees during his military career and his background in biological engineering prompted him to refocus his efforts from patient care to the design and development of medical devices.
 Following the completion of his commitment to the military, Black attended Georgia Tech’s Masters of Biomedical Innovation and Development program to include one year in their Masters of Industrial Design program.
 Black earned his bachelor’s degree in biological engineering from Louisiana State University, a medical degree from LSU Health Sciences Center of New Orleans, and an MBID from Georgia Tech.

-Andra Blomkalns, MD
+Andra L. Blomkalns, MD, MBA

-Andra Blomkalns, MD, joined the UT Southwestern team in April 2015 as the vice chair of academic affairs and business development in the Department of Emergency Medicine.
+Andra Blomkalns, MD, MBA, joined the UT Southwestern team in April 2015 as the vice chair of academic affairs and business development in the Department of Emergency Medicine.
 She also serves as the medical liaison to the Office for Technology Development.
 Her experience includes basic laboratory research and clinical research with a focus on cardiovascular disease, obesity, and dietary influences on health and disease.
 Her interests also include technology development, evaluation, and improvement.

 After earning a B.S. in Mechanical Engineering from the University of Minnesota Twin Cities, Stacie began her career as a medical device engineer and quickly transitioned into management.
 She has over 18 years of experience in cross-functional team leadership, Lean/Six Sigma in manufacturing and product development, and setting breakthrough strategies.